Donald Howard Menzel: Biography

 Born in Florence, Colorado in 1901 and raised in Leadville, he learned to read very early, and soon could send and receive messages in Morse code, taught by his father.
 He loved science and mathematics, collected ore and rock specimens, and as a teenager he built a large chemistry laboratory in the cellar.
 He made a radio transmitter at a time when kits were rarely available and qualified as a radio ham.
 He was an Eagle Scout, specializing in cryptanalysis, as well as an outdoorsman, hiking and fly fishing throughout much of his life.
 He married Florence Elizabeth Kreager on June 17, 1926.
 They had two daughters, Suzanne Kay and Elizabeth Ina.

 At 16, he enrolled in the University of Denver to study chemistry.
 His interest in astronomy was aroused through a boyhood friend (Edgar Kettering), through observing the solar eclipse of June 8, 1918, and through observing the eruption of Nova Aquilae 1918 (V603 Aquilae).
 He graduated from the University of Denver in 1920 with a bachelor's degree in chemistry and stayed on to receive a master's degree in chemistry and mathematics from the institution in 1921.
 He also found summer positions in 1922, 1923, and 1924 as research assistant to Harlow Shapley at the Harvard College Observatory.

 At Princeton University he acquired a second master's degree in astronomy in 1923, and in 1924 a Ph.D. in astrophysics for which his advisor was Henry Norris Russell, who inspired his interest in theoretical astronomy.
-After teaching for two years at the University of Iowa and Ohio State University, in 1926 he was appointed assistant professor at Lick Observatory of the University of California in San Jose, California, where he worked for several years.
+After teaching for two years at the University of Iowa and Ohio State University, in 1926 he was appointed assistant professor at Lick Observatory, where he worked for several years.
 He moved to Harvard University in 1932.